 Being regarded as a center for ethnographic research, Vietnam Museum of Ethnology in Hanoi offers an insight into the 54 different ethnic groups throughout Vietnam, the S-shaped country.

-When was the construction project of Museum of Ethnology carried out?
+When was the construction project of the Museum of Ethnology carried out?

-Vietnam is known as a multi-ethnic country with the harmonious combination of 54 ethnic groups.
+Vietnam is known as a multi-ethnic country with a harmonious combination of 54 ethnic groups.

 In a tremendous effort to preserve to preserve cultural heritage and promote socio-cultural diversity within the country, the Vietnamese Government decided to establish an ethnographic museum in Hanoi.